gauravdangi/Jasoos--Cryptography_Algorithm-/ReadMe.md

      sb = comp1(sb);
     }

-3] looUp():- It will take 10 bit string as input and a matrix, and divide that string into two 5 bit binary code.
+3] looUp():-  It will take a 10-bit string as input and a matrix, and divide that string into two 5 bit binary code.

 We will then calculate decimal value of each 5-bit binary code.

 **Example**: 0011101101 -> 00111 = 7 and 01101 = 13

-We have a matrix of 32 X 32 dimensions which unique random values from 1 to 1000 and will not be shared publicly.
+We have a matrix of 32 X 32 dimensions which has unique random values from 0 to 1023 and will not be shared publicly.

 For 0011101101 we will look for 7th row and 13th column value.
 That value will be changed into 10 bits binary code.